Phone: 425-626-1234

 -

-Encourage participants to become accountable to those they have hurt through the use of violence, by helping them acknowledge, accept, and take responsibility for its impact with specific steps to make more positive choices.
+Encourage group participants to become accountable by helping them acknowledge, accept, and take responsibility for the impact of their behavior upon others and take specific steps to make more positive choices.

 -

-Provide participants with practical information about how to change old patterns of behavior, by exploring new and constructive ways of relating in intimate relationships.
+Provide participants with practical information about how to change old patterns of behavior, and explore new and constructive ways of relating in intimate relationships.

 The Sessions

 NWEC also offers a Parenting After DV course.
-This program covers similar material to the standard DVIT program with greater emphasis on how DV effects children as well as education on child-development.
-Other topics in the Parenting After DV program include communicating with an ex-spouse and co-parenting in a positive way.
+This program covers similar materials that conform to a standard DVIT program with the emphasis upon how DV effects children.
+Our Parenting After DV groups provide education on child-development and many other topics such as communicating with an ex-spouse and learning how to co-parent in a positive way.

-We provide a space for growth while maintaining accountability.
+We provide a space for personal growth while improving greater accountability.

 Parenting After DV